rajeevvhanhuve/Credit-Card-Anomaly-Detection_Pycaret/README.md

 For more info- https://pycaret.org/

 **Result:**<BR>
 The results of this project show that machine learning algorithms can effectively identify fraudulent transactions in a credit card dataset, even in the presence of imbalanced classes.
-The best-performing algorithm was the Isolation Forest algorithm, which achieved an AUC score of 0.94 and a recall score of 0.78.
+The best-performing algorithm was the Random Forest algorithm, which achieved an AUC score of 0.9379 and a recall score of 0.7625.